gooddavvy/markdown-repository-snapshot-app/README.md

 **Feel free to look at the code--the app is all open-source!**

 **Just a heads up:** If you don't feel like running it, why don't you look at the image below?
 It really works!
-And it's really, _really_ fast! (**Trust me**, you can generate the snapshot in a maximum of only 4 seconds, no matter how big the repository is.)
+And it's really, _really_ fast! (**Trust me**, as long as your computer is functioning properly, you can generate the snapshot in a maximum of only 4 seconds, no matter how big the repository is.)

 ![markdown-repo-snapApp_example](images/markdown-repo-snapApp_example2.png)